 New Zealand Dementia Cooperative exists to support the dementia workforce to do its job at its top potential – the health-care professionals, support workers, researchers, educators and managers who work with people affected by dementia.
 The Cooperative takes the voice of the workforce into every leadership meeting we attend and bring messages from the sector’s governance back to you.

 The key players from the public health sector are:

 The Ministry provides overarching leadership to the whole dementia sector, setting the policy and goals and monitoring the outcomes.

 District health boards

 The DHBs fund all publicly funded dementia services, and include their key managers of health of older persons and mental health services, and their specialist services.

-The New Zealand Dementia Framework Collaborative
+The NZ Dementia Framework Collaborative

 This group of Health of Older People leaders from all four DHB health regions of the country (Northern, Mid-central, Central and Southern) is active in encouraging and ensuring there is a coordinated approach from the DHBs to put the aspirations of the “New Zealand Framework for Dementia Care” (2013) into action.

 There are many other groups involved as well, including other key NGOs providing services, New Zealand’s Aged Residential Care and Home and Community Support Service providers, other cross-DHB committees such as the Mental Health of Older Persons Service Leaders Forum, professional interest groups such as the NZ Psychologists of Older People, and local Dementia Stakeholders groups in some DHBs and health regions.